alexeilebedev/openacr/README.md

 * dev.targdep        pairwise dependencies between targets
 * dev.targsrc        list of source files for each target.
 * dev.tool_opt       list of options to use for compilation and linking,

+### Environment Variables

+Abt reads the following environment variables, but does not require any of them to be set.

+* COMPILER - read if `-compiler` is not speified.
+Default is `g++`.
+* UNAME - read if `-uname` is not specified.
+Default is obtained from `uname` command.
+* ARCH - read if `-arch` is not specified.
+Default is obtained from `uname` command.
+* CFG - read if `-cfg` is not specified.
+Default is `release`.

 ### Output Directory